 There is also information on the Martlesham Neighbourhood Plan website at http://martleshamnp.onesuffolk.net/

 At the Annual Parish meeting a warm presentation was made to Clr Ian O'Brien Baker to recognise that he has served Martlesham Parish as a Councillor for 50 years.
 The Chairman expressed his thanks for the considerable contribution Ian has made to Martlesham over the years.
 More on the Annual Parish Meeting on news

 We do have a Councillor vacancy currently - you do not have to sign up for 50 years but any contribution you could make to the work of the Council would help.
 Please contact the Clerk for more information.

 We have now had all your views on sports facilities and thank you all for telling us what you want.
-We will be collating all the responses and analysing the results.
-Then we will be deciding how to move forward and where and how funding will be spent to provide what you have told us you want.
-When this has been done we will update you on this site.
-If you would like to help us with any of this please contact the Clerk
+We have been collating all the responses and analysing the results.
+The trim trail seemed to be the most popular so we are working on finalising the route and then we will be getting suppliers to quote for providing the required equipment for the exercise stations and signposting.
+Depending on cost we may then look at whether we can provide any of the other suggestions that were proposed.
+We will update you on progress on this site.
+If you would like to help us please contact the Clerk

 Do you have what it takes?
 We are still seeking a Parish Councillor.
 See our news page for more information.
 Its your chance to help influence what the Parish Council does for the Parish of Martlesham

 Martlesham Common is the parish’s first Local Nature Reserve.
 The new designation recognises the importance of the habitats and species on this remaining pocket of heathland that the Parish Council in partnership with the Greenways Project has been managing for wildlife.
 The site is a mosaic of woodland, acid grassland and expanding areas of heather which is a marvellous place for people to get close to and enjoy nature on their doorstep.